morganoleary/Fine-Furnishings/README.md

 <summary>Acknowledgements</summary>

 - I would like to give a huge shout out to the tutor support team.
-Roman, Oisin, Roo & Thomas were a great help while I ran into issues with implementing Cloudinary, git actions between GitPod & VS Code and issues deploying on Heroku with static files and Cloudinary.
+Sarah, Roman, Oisin, Roo & Thomas were a great help while I ran into issues with implementing Cloudinary, git actions between GitPod & VS Code and issues deploying on Heroku with static files and Cloudinary.
 - I would like to thank my mentor, Narender, for his time and support on this project.
 As we were limited in meetings, he continued to stay supportive and helped keep me positive through the stress!
 Thank you.
 - I would like to extend a huge thank you to Code Institute for this course.
 This has been an amazing opportunity that I never thought would be a part of my future and I am excited to continue my coding journey and begin my new career as a software developer!
 You have provided great resources throughout the last year and it has completely changed my life.
 Thank you so much for this opportunity.